Dec 15, 2022 | CHASENBOSCOLO

 High medical expenses and a totaled vehicle might exceed policy liability limits in severe car collisions.
 What happens when an insurance claim exceeds the policy’s limits depends on whether the collision occurred in an at-fault or no-fault state.

 Every state has its requirements about how much liability insurance residents must purchase.
 Minimum coverage and types of coverage required vary.

 In Maryland, all resident drivers must be insured by a vehicle insurance company licensed in Maryland.
 The minimum liability coverage required in Maryland is:

 - $30,000 for bodily injury for one person

 - $60,000 for bodily injury for two or more persons

 - $15,000 for property damage

-In Virginia, residents are required to purchase minimum liability coverage as required by Virginia law.
+In Virginia, residents must purchase minimum liability coverage as required by Virginia law.
 The amount depends on the effective date of the policy:

 - $25,000 for the injury or death of one person